Skip to main content

 Your Neighbors in Costa Mesa Since 1998

 Costa Mesa is home — it's where KCB Plumbing was founded and where our office is today at 3303 Harbor Blvd.
-We know the plumbing in this city better than anyone because we've been fixing it for over 27 years.
-From the post-war homes on the Westside to the 1970s builds in Mesa Verde, we've seen every pipe, drain, and water heater issue Costa Mesa homes can throw at us.
+For over 27 years, we've helped Costa Mesa homeowners, property managers, and local businesses with drain cleaning, leak detection, water heaters, repipes, and everyday plumbing repairs.
+From the post-war homes on the Westside to the 1970s builds in Mesa Verde, KCB understands the pipe, drain, and water-heater issues common in this part of Orange County.

 Neighborhoods we serve:Mesa VerdeEastside Costa MesaWestside Costa MesaSouth Coast MetroCollege Park